 If you have fine hair, a voluminous wolf haircut will give you the illusion of fullness and volume.
 Adding long curtain bangs that sweep outwards at your cheekbones gives you the appearance of an oval face shape, drawing attention to your cheekbones.
 Use lots of volume styling products like mousse, texturizing spray, and volume paste to heighten your fine locks.

-A long wolf cut is the best of both worlds, with shorter layers on both the crown area and top of your head, together with face-framing pieces.
+A long wolf cut is the best of both worlds, with shorter layers on both the crown area and the top of your head and face-framing pieces.
 Adding layers to your long hair gives you bounce, texture, and fullness on your long tresses.
-When styling, it’s best to use a large round brush to create a smooth finish and sweep the layers away from your face.
+When styling, using a large round brush to create a smooth finish and sweep the layers away from your face is best.

 A wolfcut with wispy ends has one of the best subtle finishes.
 To achieve this feathered style, you could ask your stylist to blow dry your cut, then use texturizing shears to debulk the ends of your hair to ensure your hair is creating a fine, soft result.